 "Tell you what, I'll make you a deal.
 I'll take you both up for a ride.
 If you can both keep quiet for the entire ride, and not say one word, I won't charge you a thing.
 But if you say even one word, it'll cost you ten dollars."

 George and Bessie agreed.
 They got in the plane and took off.
-The pilot did all kinds of twists, turns, rolls, and dives, but he didn't hear a peek from George or Bessie.
+The pilot did all kinds of twists, turns, rolls, and dives, but he didn't hear a peep from George or Bessie.
 He tried his fastest upside roll and it was still quiet from the back.

 When they landed, the pilot looked at George: "Well, I don't believe it George, I did everything I could think of to get you to yell, but you didn't."

 George replied, "Well, I was going to say something when Bessie fell out of the airplane...."

 Two old guys are playing tennis.
 At one point, the ball rolls into some bushes and, when Antonio Alexander goes to retrieve it, he is confronted by a frog claiming to be the beautiful princess Alexis Elfresen, who has been turned into a frog by the mischievous wizard Adolfus Zimmertop.
 If Antonio will kiss her, the frog assures him, she will revert to her natural princess state and marry him, and they'll both live happily ever after.

 Antonio pockets the frog and returns to the game.
 After a bit, the frog, inside his pocket croaks, "Sir, did you forget about me?
 I'm the beautiful princess Alexis, turned into a frog by that evil wizard.
 If you kiss me . . ." etc., etc.,